c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 Battle 11.
 The eleventh battle was fought 'on the mountain which is called Agnet (Agned) (Breguoin)' [Is Agned now called Edinburgh as some modern historians believe?
 Was this battle against the Picts?
 Arthur's Seat is a place here.]
 Possibly a battle against the Picts.

 [Another suggested site is (Bremenium) High Rochester, Northumberland Roman Fort OS Grid NY 8398 lies on the strategic routes intersection of Roman Dere Street and Hadrian's Wall.
 A major objective for Angle conquest.
-However, whilst on high ground I wouldn't have thought this was could be described as a 'mountain'.]
+However, whilst on high ground I wouldn't have thought this was could be described as a 'mountain' and therefore discount it.]

 [Gildas - when took place also the last almost, though not the least slaughter of our cruel foes, which was (as I am sure) forty-four years and one month after the 'landing of the Saxons'[477 AD], and also the time of my own nativity.
 Gildas died in 569 AD, aged 92 years] (Arthur born c.480 would have been around 41 years old now, just past his physical prime)